Input Panel

 2. Description: This field allows you to change the existing description.

-3. Mandatory: Make the variable mandatory or non-mandatory using the Yes or No from the drop-down.
+3. Mandatory: Make the variable mandatory or non-mandatory using the toggle switch.

-4. Data Type: This field allows you to set the data type for the selected variable.
+4. Data Type: This field lets you set the data type of the selected variable.

 5. Default Value: Set the default value for the selected variable.